|Follow PSU Women's Basketball:||Follow @PennStateWBB|

 After being heavily recruited by almost every major college basketball program in the country, she chose to play at Connecticut, where she and her classmates (Asjha Jones, Swin Cash and Sue Bird) were tabbed by Sports Illustrated the “best recruiting class of 1998.”

-A native of Dayton, Ohio, Williams-Jeter was the No. 1-ranked player in the nation coming out of Chaminade-Julienne High School.
+A native of Dayton, Ohio, Jeter was the No. 1-ranked player in the nation coming out of Chaminade-Julienne High School.
 A prep standout, she scored 2,015 points in her career and was the consensus High School Player of the Year in 1998.
 She was a two-time Ohio Player of the Year (1997, 1998) and earned Ohio Miss Basketball and WBCA All-America honors as a senior in 1998.
 She helped the Eagles to the first appearance in the OHSAA Division I Final Four, where CJHS finished runner-up to USA Today National Champion Pickerington Central.

-Williams-Jeter is married to former NBA player Richard Jeter.
+The former Tamika Williams is married to former NBA player Richard Jeter.
 The couple has one son, R.J., born in 2015.